RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

 ![Dueling References](DuellingReferences.png)

-The workaround - that took me some time to figure out - involves having to create a custom `.AsTask()` method on the `VoiceDictation` class, that uses Reflection to access the SDK specific version indirectly which works in WPF:
+The workaround - that took me some time to figure out - involves creating a custom `.AsTask()` method on the `VoiceDictation` class, that uses Reflection to access the SDK specific version indirectly which works in WPF:

 ```csharp
 var action = _recognizer.ContinuousRecognitionSession.StartAsync();
 await AsTask(action);
 ```

 The code for this is pretty ugly and I'll have more on this later.
-For now just know that all async operations use this custom `AsTask()` method instead of the native extension methods that I was unable to resolve at compile/link time.
+For now just know that all async operations use this **custom** `AsTask()` method instead of the native extension methods that I was unable to resolve at compile/link time.

-Initially when I couldn't get these methods to work,  I just ignored the task results, but I found that especially for the `CompileConstraintsAsync()` awaiting the result is critical or you may end up listening before the engine is ready.
-I ended up using `Task.Delay()` which helped but results in wasteful wait time.
-Awaiting is also important in case there are exceptions as background threads otherwise crash silently, which, as I found out, definitely can destabilize the audio engine - not just in my app, but on the whole system.
-Initially - without the custom await logic I added later - I had to frequently reset the Speech Recognition engine by turning off the feature and turning it back on.
+Initially, when I couldn’t get these methods to work, I just ignored the task results, but I found that, especially for `CompileConstraintsAsync()`, awaiting the result is critical, or you may end up listening before the engine is ready.
+I ended up using `Task.Delay()`, which helped but resulted in wasteful wait time.
+Awaiting is also important in case there are exceptions as background threads otherwise crash silently, which, as I found out, definitely can destabilize the audio engine — not just in my app, but on the whole system.
+Initially, without the custom await logic I added later, I had to frequently reset the Speech Recognition engine by turning off the feature and turning it back on.

 Back in the code, the `Stop()` method is similar to the `StartAsync()` method: